Monday-Friday8:00 a.m. -5:30 p.m.

-The Project Management process is used to ensure appropriate initiation, prioritization, allocation of resources, and management of information technology projects.
+The project management process is used to ensure appropriate initiation, prioritization, allocation of resources, and management of information technology projects.
 These projects evolve and transform the Sheriff's Office's business processes and capabilities.
-Project Management includes the IT project lifecycle from definition to deployment, made possible through engagement with executive staff, cross-functional stakeholders, and development teams.
+Project management includes the IT project life cycle from definition to deployment, made possible through engagement with executive staff, cross-functional stakeholders, and development teams.

-Volunteer Services is a manifestation of the partnership of the Sheriff's Office and the citizens of Jefferson County.
+Volunteer services is a manifestation of the partnership of the Sheriff's Office and the citizens of Jefferson County.
 Assigned in non-sworn, civilian capacities throughout the Sheriff's Office, volunteers supplement the delivery of services while enhancing the relationship of the Sheriff's Office with the community.
 The Detention Services Division relies on volunteers to provide religious, educational and substance-abuse counseling to inmates in the jail.
 Volunteers also act as victim advocates in concert with the Victim Services.
 Reserve deputies, cadets and explorers are also volunteers.

 The Honor Guard comprises deputies who present the flag at events, including academy graduations, awards ceremonies, community events, parades and funerals of Jefferson County employees.
 Most Honor Guard members have served in the military; some were honor guard members during their military service.